-Who wouldn’t want a garden office pod?
-Sleek, beautiful and inspiring – just imagine the work you would get through!
+Who wouldn’t want a garden pod for a modern hangout space?
 Office pods are the new garden buildings and using one to extend your living space has the advantage of providing a quiet pocket away from the main hubbub of your main home.
 A role traditionally filled by sheds and summerhouses is now the remit of the outdoor pod – a garden building singled out by its curvaceous, organic form and beautiful finish.

 Buy with no fittings and either furnish it yourself or use it for storage, or choose an interior scheme to match your requirements.
 Many garden pods come with a choice of interior fittings to match the function of the pod – or go bespoke for a truly personalised space.

-We take a look at some our favourite outdoor pods.
+We take a look at some our favourite outdoor pods for any garden idea.

 The eye-catching Wheel Bench garden pod is constructed from stainless steel, polycarbonate and two pressure-treated laminated timber rings with a large 80 x 120cm table and two wooden benches at the centre.
 Seats six.

 Garden Hideouts’ smart garden pods have sleek profiles that will grace any garden.
-Double glazed and thermally insulated, the outdoor pods are made using top-grade plywood from Finland and the sustainable cedar wood cladding of the exterior can be oiled or left to weather.
+Double glazed and thermally insulated, the outdoor pods are made using top-grade plywood from Finland.
+The sustainable cedar wood cladding of the exterior can be oiled or left to weather.

 The pods comes with five interior fitting options depending on the function of the pod: Freestyle, Office, Classic, Entertainment, Hobby, Extra Bedroom and Treatment.
 The decor is by Bayswater Interiors and features tongue-and-groove panelling, hardwearing flooring, upholstered banquette seating that converts to a double bed, plus optional extras including solar panels and outdoor decking.
 Prices start from £14,950.